ajmcf52/chitchat/dev_notes/diary.md

 Of course, working through network-related bugs will be a bit more tedious in solving, though I have definitely developed my own method of solving these types of bugs.
 VS Code itself has proven to be a brilliant editor in this sense, as I am able to a compound launch debug session, which allows me to run multiple programs simultaneously in debug mode, catering to all the various breakpoints littered across the programs I am running.
 This has proven to be absolutely invaluable in stepping through protocol-centric conversations between entities across a network; with breakpoints set up on either end at all the various potentially problematic points that I wish to investigate at a particular moment, I can simply hit the green arrow and sequentially proceed from breakpoint to breakpoint, bouncing between programs in a seamlessly fluid manner.
 I absolutely love it.

 Until tomorrow!
 Time for some debugging....
 Hehehe

+---

+## Debugging, Pt 1

+### Thursday, August 18th 5:14PM PST

+---

+Most of today went pretty smoothly on the debugging front, until I hit **RoomNamePanel.java**.
+Today was actually the first time seeing the panel, and so more than half of my programming time was spent simply tweaking the layout of said panel.
+It could be better but I've gotten it to a relatively acceptable point where it is now.

+The bug/behavior that was the most-time consuming for me to figure out was a rather silly bug, arguably perhaps not even a bug, but a desired behavior nonetheless.
+Part of the _RoomNamePanel's_ functionality is to display a red line of text underneath the text field whenever the user attempts to supply "bad" input (which in this case is any non-alphanumeric string outside of the range of 2-16 characters long), informing the user that their input requires tweaking.

+My desired behavior was to have this red line of text to appear without changing the layout of the other components that were within the panel.
+After 30 or so minutes of wrestling with the GridBagLayout manager, I found an answer on StackOverflow that suggested changing the text value in the JLabel from the warning text to " ", instead of flipping the visibility between true and false.
+This did the trick.

+Tomorrow, I will move on to verifying the functionality of the buttons on _RoomNamePanel_, after which I will move on to verifying the functionality of _ChatWindow_.

+Until next time.